 Foreign currency debt ratings are derived from the bank's local currency debt rating.
 In a similar way to foreign currency deposit ratings, foreign currency debt ratings may also be constrained by the country ceiling for foreign currency bonds and notes; however, in some cases the ratings on foreign currency debt obligations may be allowed to pierce the foreign currency ceiling.
-A particular mix of rating factors are taken into consideration in order to assess whether a foreign currency bond rating pierces the country ceiling.
-They include the issuer's global local currency rating, the foreign currency government bond rating, the country ceiling for bonds and the debt's eligibility to pierce that ceiling.
+A particular mix of rating factors are taken into consideration in order to assess whether a foreign currency government bond rating, the country ceiling for bonds and the debt's eligibility to pierce that ceiling.